Master Thesis Projects

 Usually cosmological information is extracted from overdense (clusters) or underdense (voids) regions of the cosmic web.
 However the structure of the cosmic web is much richer, not only consisting of clusters and voids, but also of filaments and sheets.
 Detecting and quantifying all these structures is an exercise in classifying the cosmic web topologically.
 In this project we want to explore the cosmic web with Betti numbers on different scales.

-We will explore the cosmological observational signatures of axion like particles in the context of the cosmic microwave background and large-scale structure.
+We will explore the observational signatures of axion like particles in the context of the x-ray spectra of clusters of galaxies.

 - Real-Time Cosmology